thaliproject/abandoned-ThaliMobile-iOS/API.md

 Other platforms will use other techniques.

 ---
-`boolean BeginConnectPeer(peerIdentifier)`
+`boolean BeginConnectToPeerServer(peerIdentifier)`

 *Description:*

-Begins an attempt to connect to the peer with the specified peer identifier.
+Begins an attempt to connect to the peer server with the specified peer identifier.

 *Params:*